 I’ve been working on a new experiment in 80/20 learning where I try to learn ten sentences a day and record myself saying them.
 Results are good so far and I’ll record a final video when I’m done.
 (Update: done!)

 These are the best resources I’ve found around the web and app stores to learn Hebrew, and what I used to learn what I did.
+Most of them are free (and free ones take you quite far).

 I really like this website.
 One of the best free resources to learn Hebrew online!